 They are getting very sure of what they do, and don’t like, they get frustrated and will have tantrums.
 They really need you to help them feel safe and make sense of their world.

-- Stands steadily alone, may walk, bend over and stand back up.
+- Stand steadily alone, may walk, bend over and stand back up.

 - Can put a ball in a box and a raisin in a bottle.

-- Can build a tower of two cube.
+- Can build a tower of two cubes.

-- Likes to scribble holding crayon in their fist.
-Can use a spoon.
+- Like to scribble holding a crayon in their fist.

-- They may have about three to five words.
+- May have about three to five words.

 - Use gestures like pointing and clapping.

-- Understands “no.” and shakes head for no.
+- Understand “no” and shake their head for no.

 - Like to copy you doing household jobs.

-- Tries to kick a ball.
-Climbs on furniture.
+- Try to kick a ball and climb on furniture.

-- Tries to turn pages on a book.
+- Try to turn pages in a book.

 - Like to ‘help’.